 - Offering professional learning opportunities targeted towards making explicit the link between student success and faculty development — improving instructional quality.

 - Developing individual and collective capacity in effective cross-cultural communication.

 - Further identifying and growing professional development programming addressing the needs unique to faculty of color in our Washington State community and technical college system.

-- Impact future recruitment and hiring of diverse faculty, and
+- Impact future recruitment, hiring, and retention of diverse faculty, and

 - Improve the cultural climate of our institutions.

 How to register?

 Registration for the Faculty of Color mentoring program consist of a registration form, participation fee, and support from a supervisor.
 Register now to learn more!